What weekly benefits do I pay an injured worker?

 Once GIO have authorised commencement of weekly payments, under no circumstances should compensation payments be varied or ceased without GIO's express authority.

-A guide to the reimbursement of weekly claim and other benefits can be found in the Employers Guide to workers compensation in NSW or the WorkCover NSW website.
+A guide to the reimbursement of weekly claim and other benefits can be found in the Employers Guide to workers compensation in NSW on the State Insurance Regulatory Authority (SIRA) website.